-The RS29535 device is a 16-bit I/O expander for the I2C bus and is designed for 1.65V to 5.5V V{CC} operation.
+The RS29555 device is a 16-bit I/O expander for the two-line bidirectional bus (I2C) is designed for 1.65V to 5.5V V{CC} operation.
 It provides general-purpose remote I/O expansion for most microcontroller families via the I2C interface.